 So does that mean that we’re screwed?
-That we’re doomed to a life of meaningless drudgery and bullshit?
+That we’re doomed to a life of meaningless drudgery?
 I don’t believe so.
 Not by a long shot.
 I believe we just need to shift our focus away from this magical, fairy-tale vision or path to seeing ourselves as the creator of the experiences we ultimately want to have in this lifetime.

 Let me explain: When I’m talking with a coaching client, and he’s doing his boo-hoo thing about not knowing his big life purpose, I like to ask him, “So how would you know that you were living your big magical life purpose?”

 He’s been so focused on finding the thing — the profession, the vision, the story — that he’s lost touch with what he’s ultimately playing for which is the experience this thing would provide him.